HausDAO/daohaus-website/docs/devs/tx-polling.md

 ### Overview

-Polls are used in the DaoHaus client to check and see if transactions are completed.
+Polls are used in the DAOhaus client to check and see if transactions are completed.
 This can be challenging in the Web3 world where a TX on Ethereum Mainnet could possibly take days.
 To add to the complexity, much of our client data comes from the Graph, a source of truth that isn't immediately aligned with the contract it indexes.
 We wanted to make sure that whatever data the user was seeing, it was true in both the Graph and the contract.

 ### How to Create a Poll